lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-04-06

+I was able to fully install [Haiku OK](https://www.haiku-os.org/) (beta 5) on my Macbook, and now with the external Edimax wifi usb adaptor it is hooked up to the internet.
+I've set it up with all of my usual programs and even have L5 running on it.

+The next [Permacomputing NYC](https://nyc.permacomputing.net) meetup is scheduled for the 14th.
+Later this week I'm heading to Philly to attend and give a workshop at the [Electronic Faire](https://sites.temple.edu/efaire/schedule-and-registration/).

+I started building out an alternative music hosting site for my albums, mixes and sound art.
+My current site is built with Faircamp static music site generator.
+I was excited about it when announced but the project is currently under active development.
+From my perspective, it should be quite simple and not really need changes but the dev, who I respect, is updating a ton.
+Fair enough, it's their project but I don't want to have to stay up to date with changes.
+For example, there is no release binary for my distro and I'd need to build from source, which requires a gigabyte of dependencies.
+Heck, I even tried building but I got stuck in 'dependency hell' and while the dev tried to help, there's just too many build system and changing dependencies to track.
+It reminds me of the problems with ruby gems.
+It's why I gave up with Jekyll and Hugo and eleventy static site generators and just built my own bash-based static site generator.
+Anyway, I couldn't get the current version of Faircamp to build so I decided it couldn't be that hard to roll my own.
+With just under an hour I've replicated 90% of the design and functionality.
+When I have some time later this month I hope to finish it up.

 ## 2026-04-01

 ![computational art made in L5]({{"/images/log/100yrs.webp" | absolute_url}} "Computational art made for the Computational Poetry for 100 Years workshop")